Deutsche Reichsbahn service ranks

-Since its beginning until the year 1991, service rank was a permanent element of service with the Deutsche Reichsbahn, the former German national railway system, whether as a civil servant or as an employee.
+Since its beginning until the year 1991, service ranks were a permanent element of service with the Deutsche Reichsbahn, the former German national railway system, whether as a civil servant or as an employee.
 Every railroad employee was obliged to wear the conferred insignia while on duty and entitled to do so off duty.
 The service rank was conferred with a certificate.
 The first conferral was designated as a certification, each additional conferral as a promotion.

+Weimar Republic

 Service Ranks from 1924 to 1935

 As a result of a competition, a single service uniform that eliminated of the previous badges and embellishments was introduced throughout the Reich for all members of the Reichsbahn.
 Service rank and respective division were recognizable from the collar insignia.